seventhback777/arcade-machine/include/about.md

 Regarding the specified path ("./games/games"), it is necessary to mention the special directory of the game repository.
 For the storage of games, a special format must be met.
 It must be written as config.txt and then uniformly placed in the "games" folder.
 Only in this way can vector<ConfigData> ConfigDataList() correctly find the game and load the relevant configuration.
 That's why it is hard-coded here.

 (4)void resetScreen(GridLayout grid)
-A demonstration tool for drawing grids for testing
+A demonstration tool for drawing grids for testing.

 (5) void gridLayoutExample()
 Open a 600x800 window without loading appContainer.png.
 Create a 5x5 grid and conduct several layout experiments.

 14.Menu.h
-The desktop of the arcade machine
+The desktop of the arcade machine.

 15.MenuButton.h
-The button class of the menu interface inherits from the previous Button
+The button class of the menu interface inherits from the previous Button.

 16.Option.h
-The "Settings/Options Menu" of the arcade machine, the Settings interface
+The "Settings/Options Menu" of the arcade machine, the Settings interface.

 17.OptionButton.h
-A dedicated button for the Settings menu
+A dedicated button for the Settings menu.

 18.Process.h
 Start an external process (basically a game) on Linux/ Raspberry PI and check if it is still running.
 1.spawnProcess(std::string directory,std::string fileName)
 Generate a new process
 Parameters: The first one is placed in the directory where the running file is located, and the second one is placed in the file name of the running program.
-Return value: pid_t(ID of the new process) 2.processRunning(pid_t processId)
+Return value: pid_t(ID of the new process).
+2.processRunning(pid_t processId)
-Check if the process is alive and return T/F
+Check if the process is alive and return T/F.

 Why is this file necessary?
-Because the arcade machine needs to continuously listen to whether the application is still running, if the program is not running, it needs to exit and return to the main menu
+Because the arcade machine needs to continuously listen to whether the application is still running, if the program is not running, it needs to exit and return to the main menu.

 19.Rating.h
-Scoring component
+Scoring component.

 20.Selector.h
-Cursor selector component
+Cursor selector component.

 21.Splashscreen.h
-The opening animation component plays the logo and provides an opening animation
+The opening animation component plays the logo and provides an opening animation.

 22.Table.h
-The description of a table in the Database provides a blueprint for the tables in the previous database
+The description of a table in the Database provides a blueprint for the tables in the previous database.

 23.Tip.h
-The screen prompts the implementation of bubbles/small pop-up Windows, which will automatically disappear after a few seconds
+The screen prompts the implementation of bubbles/small pop-up Windows, which will automatically disappear after a few seconds.